Meet our resident artists

 Kristy Butler (she/they) is originally from Buffalo, New York and brings her love of learning and self expression to her teaching practice.
 A creative person with a range of interests, Kristy is a former professional dancer and textile studio manager.
 Kristy has an AAS in Illustration from Fashion Institute of Technology and her art practice is focused on using traditional media in a fun and playful way.
 When teaching art to kids and adults, Kristy hopes to provide a nurturing, safe, and collaborative environment where experimentation is possible

-Seda Anac (she/her) is a ceramist and educator from the south of Turkey, living in Brooklyn, New York.
+Seda Anac (she/her) is a ceramist, educator and the founder of TheMudBklyn from the south of Turkey, living in Brooklyn, New York.
 After many years in the film industry, she found her passion in working with clay.

 Seda teaches students of all ages to enjoy working with clay and create their own projects.
 She collaborates with local businesses and hosts workshops, and she is dedicated to bringing artists together at The Mud BKLYN to build a supportive creative community.